mariakiraga/FireOps/README.md

 - Local inference of **RONIN AI inertial model** (tested)
 - Local raw data storage (black-box mode)

+Additional functionlity info: The RONIN model can be exporter for mobile inference as a lightweight PyTorch Mobile neural network.
+The IMU based position inference can therefore operate fully on mobile without connection to the external network.

 ### Backend (Python/Flask)
 - Data ingestion from Android app
 - RONIN inertial localization model inference